francescomambrini/pAGDT/README.md

 At the moment, πAGDT uses v.
 2.0 of the AGDT.

 The AGDT is released under a [CC-BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/us/) license.
-The same licence [CC-BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/us/) applies for the data of the πAGDT.
+The same license [CC-BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/us/) applies for the data of the πAGDT.